Hands up if you’ve ever tried to arrange coals, handle food or rearrange logs with a regular pair of cloth oven mitts you found in a kitchen drawer.

 The best insulated bbq gloves – Extreme Heat Resistant Grill Heat Aid Gloves

-Available for under $30 these gloves are lightweight, flexible and heat resistant up to 932° F. Made of protective Aramid fibre that has been coated with silicone strips, these gloves give you the best of both worlds.
+These gloves are lightweight, flexible and heat resistant up to 932° F. Made of protective Aramid fibre that has been coated with silicone strips, these gloves give you the best of both worlds.

 We haven’t heard of Aramid fibre before either (don’t pretend you had!).
 Essentially it refers to the heat mitigation technology of modern synthetic fabrics that can keep your hands safe in super hot conditions.